top of page

 Course approach

 1. Be prepared at least 2-3 classes in advance.
-Allows flexibility for class interests.
+Allows you to be flexible enough to adjust for class interests.

 Senior Computer Class